 Wax seals are basically icing on top of a gorgeous wedding invitation cake.
 I mean, if that icing is shiny and perfect, and somehow modern chic and organic vintage all at the same time.
 They’re our most requested upgrade, by far, and the piece that every one of my Holiday Card recipients gushes over (so that’s gotta mean something, right?).
-Today, we’ll walk you through the world of wax seals, how to create them, where to find them, and how to make the most of them on your stationery.
+Today, we’ll walk you through the world of wax seals, how to make wax seals, where to find them, how to mail wax seals, and how to make the most of them on your wedding stationery.

 If you want to know more about seals, ties, wraps, and all kinds of Wedding Invitation Assembly tips and tricks please grab our Wedding Invitation Assembly Guide!
 It covers everything from how to charge for assembly to where to source vintage postage (it’s 95 pages of awesomeness!).
 We’ve also got a free 7 Day Invitation Design Crash Course if you’re new here – over 1,500 of you have taken it!

 I am assuming you know this, already, right?
 A wax seal is a metal stamper that you press into melted wax, to create an impression.
-Historically, they were used to seal envelopes – if the invitation seal wasn’t broken, then that was proof that your mail hadn’t been tampered with.
-Today, they’re still used to seal things, mostly, but the secrecy is a little less of an issue.
-You can create wax seals out of custom designs, or find pre-designed ones in a bunch of different places – Artisaire is our favorite, but there’s also Get Marked, Nostalgic Impressions, Etsy, and Amazon, to name a few.
+Historically, they were used to seal envelopes.
+If the invitation seal wasn’t broken, then that was proof that your mail hadn’t been tampered with.
+Today, they’re still used to seal things, but the secrecy is less of an issue.
+You can create wax seals out of custom designs, or find pre-designed ones in a bunch of different places.
+Artisaire is our favorite, but there’s also Get Marked, Nostalgic Impressions, Etsy, and Amazon, to name a few.

 You’ll have to add a “nonmachinable surcharge” for a wedding invitation with a wax seal.
 This is because the bump created by the seal can’t go through the machines that the Post Office uses to read the envelopes (read a lot more on mailing wedding invitations here).